Housing and Dining Agreement

 - In the event of sickness, injury, or emergency, University personnel may contract for emergency care on behalf of the student, but the student will be financially responsible for all costs incurred.

-- By signing this agreement, I give the University of Alaska Anchorage (UAA) permission to photograph, videotape or record me and to use the photographs, videotape, electronic file, film or audio recording in print and electronic publication, video broadcasts, radio broadcasts, housing database, or any similar electronic and mechanical means.
-I agree that the photographs, including negatives, slides, prints or any other presentation of the images, are the property of UAA.
-I waive any right I may have to inspect and/or approve the finished product in which the image may be used.
-By signing I intend to release and discharge UAA from any and all claims that I may have, and agree to hold harmless and defend UAA from liability arising from claims or litigation arising from its use of my image or voice.
-A Resident may opt out of this release by filing a written request to the Department of Residence Life (email@example.com).
+- By signing this Agreement, the student gives the University of Alaska Anchorage (UAA) permission to photograph, videotape or record them and to use the photographs, videotape, electronic file, film or audio recording in print and electronic publication, video broadcasts, radio broadcasts, housing database, or any similar electronic and mechanical means.
+The student agrees that the photographs, including negatives, slides, prints or any other presentation of the images, are the property of UAA.
+The student waives any right they may have to inspect and/or approve the finished product in which the image may be used.
+By signing this Agreement, the student intends to release and discharge UAA from any and all claims that they may have, and agree to hold harmless and defend UAA from liability arising from claims or litigation arising from its use of the student's image or voice.
+A student may opt out of this release by emailing the Residence Life Office at firstname.lastname@example.org.

-- No term or condition of this Agreement can be waived by the University except as authorized in writing by the Director of University Housing and Dining Services or designee.
-Request must be made in writing.
-Should any clause or portion of this agreement be held invalid, the other portions of this Agreement remain in full force and effect.
+- No term or condition of this Agreement can be waived by the University except as authorized in writing by the Director of Residence Life or their designee.
+Request must be made in writing through the online Request for Exception to the Housing and Dining Agreement Form.
+Should any clause or portion of this Agreement be held invalid, the other portions or this Agreement remain in full force and effect.

 - The student will indemnify and hold harmless the University of Alaska, its Board of Regents, officers, and employees from all suits, claims, actions (including reasonable attorney fees and costs) or proposed liability for damage or injury to person(s) or property or loss of property of the student unless the same is caused by the gross negligence or willful misconduct of the University, and for the loss, damage, or destruction to personal belongings in the custody of, belonging to, or stored by the student, regardless of cause.
-This includes losses that occur in the student’s room, storage room, and private area, in other areas of the hall or campus.
+This includes losses that occur in the student's room, storage room and common area or in other areas of the residence hall, apartment buildings, townhomes or campus.

-- To cancel this Agreement, you must complete a cancellation form or notify the Housing Office in writing.
-Cancellations are subject to charges as show above in Section 1 – Agreement Cancellation and Release Schedule.
+- To cancel this Agreement, you must complete an online Cancellation Form found on UAOnline and are subject to charges as shown above in Section 1 - Agreement Cancellation and Release Schedule.